nhanb/mcross/README.md

 - python3.7+
 - idlelib (it's supposed to be in the standard lib but Ubuntu for example splits it into a separate package)
+- curio - for async I/O so that it doesn't block the UI.

 To get started: